-3. When you’re deprived of sleep, it’s normal to lose patience.
+3. When you’re deprived of sleep, losing patience is normal.
 Try your best to say nothing hurtful.

-Words, once spoken, cannot be taken back (except for politicians who mastered the art of alibis).
+Words, once spoken, cannot be taken back (except for by politicians who mastered the art of alibis).
 For couples, though, the longer you know each other, the easier it is to say unkind words to each other.
-It’s especially true when you are both emotionally and physically worn-out.
-(It also applies for couples who were financially strained.)
-Try your best to say nothing hurtful.
+It’s especially true when you are both emotionally and physically worn out.
+(It also applies for couples who are financially strained.)
+Try your best not to say nothing hurtful.
 For someone who knows you well, silence already says a lot.

 5. Gals, it’s okay to get tired and cry.
 Guys, it’s okay to oversleep – sometimes.

 I thought it was just my overactive tear ducts to blame.
 I cried when Cyd cried.
 I was exhausted from taking care of him 24/7.
 I missed sleeping for eight hours.
-How unfair that guys could just sleep in peace while women tend to their babies?
-If it happens too often, bring it up, yet if your partner sleeps longer than eight hours once a week, think of it as a bargaining chip.
+How unfair is it that guys could sleep peacefully while women tend to their babies?
+If it happens too often, bring it up, but if your partner sleeps longer than eight hours once a week, think of it as a bargaining chip.
 Ask him to make breakfast or change the soiled diaper.

 6. Embrace your new reality.

-For more than 15 years, I am used to working and traveling and moving around without worrying about someone so fragile and helpless.
+For more than 15 years, I have been used to working, traveling, and moving around without worrying about someone so fragile and helpless.
 Now everything I do is according to schedule.
 I can’t be out for longer than two hours.
-I have to consider his nap, eating, and sleeping schedule and fit my ‘life’ during the hours he’s asleep.
-I still get to read books I want to read, work on a job I happen to love and get cozy on the couch over a hot Netflix show sometimes.
+I must consider his nap, eating, and sleeping schedule and fit my ‘life’ during the hours he’s asleep.
+I still get to read books I want to read, work on a job I love, and sometimes get cozy on the couch over a hot Netflix show.
 It’s not the same as before – it’s something more.
 I find it helpful not to compare my past life to my life now or wish things were different.

 I hope sharing these things proved useful to you.
 I’d like to end this with a quote from a book I’m currently reading: